FixBD/Educare/README.md

 ### Why is Educare free?

-> We will give you all these premium features for free.
+> We will give lot's of these features for free.
 Because, we believe in freedom and understand the value of your work and dreams!
+But it has a premium version that is even more functional and powerful.

-> *Attention please: You only need to give us 5 stars!*
+> *Please: You only need to give us 5 stars!*

 <br>

 ## Like this plugin?

-### Need Your Helps!
+### We Need Your Helps!
-The Educare plugin is a massive project with lot's of code to maintain.
-A major update can take weeks or months of work.
-We don't make any money from this plugin users, We glad to say that, All (PREMIUM) Features of Educare is completely free of charge!.
-So, no money will be required to install or update this plugin.
-Please consider helping just -
+Educare is a massive project, a major update can take weeks or months of work.
+Which requires some time and money to maintain.
+Please consider helping us -

 * [Rating the plugin](https://wordpress.org/support/plugin/educare/reviews/?filter=5#new-post).
 Yours Ratings Inspired us to discover more and more features!
+* Send Coffee or purchase Educare Premium version.
+* Become a sponsor.

 ## Professional Support